rich1126/mrmp3/README.md

 Alternatively, if you use some other tool to encode your MP3 (I recently discovered [fre:ac](https://freac.org/)) you can instead use the "datafy" functionality, which takes your metadata file and just adds the metadata to your MP3.

 This is mainly intended for podcasts, and is meant as a dirty replacement for [Forecast](https://overcast.fm/forecast), which is Mac-only.
 After hunting around, it seems there are essentially no programs that support adding *chapter markers* to MP3 files, despite it being supported in the MP3 spec for years.
+The only ones I found are paid, online services.
+No point in that.

 ## Metadata File Format